 According to the Florida Literacy Coalition in their reference guide titled "Literacy and Health", "functional health literacy relates the ability level of an individual to access, understand, and participate in health care for the benefit of the individual and his/her dependents."
+Health literacy is important for everyone because, at some point in our lives, we all need to be able to find, understand, and use health information and services.

 The Florida Literacy Coalition has indicated that low levels of education are tied to high health care costs.
-The Coalition cited studies that found that the states that ranked in the lowest third of educational attainment also ranked the lowest on general health care.
+The Coalition cited studies that found that the states that ranked in the lowest 1/3 of educational attainment also ranked the lowest on general health care.
 Out of all states, Florida ranks 35 in education and 42 in health of the population (Florida Literacy Coalition).